codingis4noobs2/Samvidhan-Discord-Bot/README.md

 pip install -U nextcord
 ```

-2. Create a new Discord bot on the [Discord Developer Portal](https://discord.com/developers/applications) and obtain your bot token.
+2. Create a new Discord bot on the [Discord Developer Portal](https://discord.com/developers/applications) and obtain your bot token and invite the bot in your server.

 3. Enable the necessary intents for your bot in the Discord Developer Portal.
 Samvidhan Bot requires the `GUILDS` and `MESSAGE_CONTENT` intents to be enabled.